-Enjoy a family trip out at the Epynt Way Visitor Centre located on the B4519 road between Upper Chapel (LD3 9RG) and Garth (LD4 4AS).
+Enjoy a trip out at the Epynt Way Visitor Centre located on the B4519 road between Upper Chapel (LD3 9RG) and Garth (LD4 4AS).

 The Visitor Centre occupies one of the original farm houses that were vacated during World War 2 when land on Mynydd Epynt was compulsorily purchased for wartime military training.
 The house is called Disgwylfa meaning place of observation or look out point.